Frequently Asked Questions.

 Do I need to be referred by a GP/healthcare professional?

 You don’t have to be referred by a GP or a healthcare professional.
-You can refer yourself to our treatment by simply giving us a call, sending us an email or filling out an enquiry form on this website.
+You can refer yourself by simply giving us a call, sending us an email or filling out an enquiry form on this website.
 Feel free to get in touch if you need to talk.

-If you are a parent or carer hoping to refer a loved one to our service, simply reach out to us and we’ll explain next steps.
+If you are a parent or carer hoping to refer a loved one to our service, simply reach out to us and we’ll explain next steps and what support we can offer you as well.

 What is the assessment process?